 How is it officially diagnosed?

-“The average age of the perimenopause the U.K. is around 45.
-However, in around 100 women under the age of 40 have premature ovarian insufficiency which means they have an early menopause.
-This means that a significant number of women will experience perimenopausal symptoms when they are under the age of 40.
-There is no youngest age as menopause can affect women in their 20s and 30s.
+Dr Newson says, "this means that a significant number of women will experience perimenopausal symptoms when they are under the age of 40.
+There is no youngest age as menopause can affect women in their 20s and 30s."